Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained from volunteering or through internships
+- Include any relevant experience you’ve gained from volunteering or internships

-- You should highlight any achievements or responsibilities you fulfilled in these roles
+- Note any achievements or responsibilities you took on during these roles.

 References: